 - We believe in providing fresh, seasonal, local veggies from our farm to your home.
 We believe people should have a relationship with their food, one that gives back to both you and the land.
 We believe in transparent farming practices and being open and honest about all inputs used on our farm.
 We do not use synthetic fertilizers or pesticides, or any genetically modified seed.

-- We do use composted and aged animal manures as fertilizers, physical barriers and crop rotations as pest and disease deterrents, and if necessary, only use organically-approved sprays.
-Some of the seed we use is certified organic, some is not.
-Depends on availability, cost and performance, in practice this means we prefer to use organically certified seed as they carry traits that work well in our farming system.
-All soil block materials used to grow our seedlings are OMRI approved.
+- We do use composted and aged animal manures as fertilizers, physical barriers and crop rotations as pest and disease deterrents, and only if necessary, use organically-approved sprays.
+All soil block materials used to grow our seedlings and microgreens are OMRI approved.
 We welcome any inquires about our growing practices.

 - Members of our farm get the opportunity to share in the abundance of a local North Dakota farm.
 With that opportunity there are risks associated with our growing season.
 We are committed to minimizing those risks, yet risks will always remain.
 We promise to do our best to provide you with a bountiful share each week.
 The quantity of produce, however, may vary from week-to-week due to extreme weather, insects, or other production factors despite our best efforts.
 By joining our CSA, you are agreeing to share the risk of crop failure with us and our other members.